-2024 Members Biographies
+2025 Members Biographies

-HSRP Voting Members PAGE

 Ms. Mary Paige Abbott 2

 Dr. Qassim Abdullah 3

 Prof. (Capt.)
+Anuj Chopra 3

-Anuj Chopra Capt.
-Alex E. Cruz 3 4
+Capt.
+Alex E. Cruz 4

+Mr. Sean M. Duffy, Sr. 5

 Dr. Nicole Elko 5

-Ms. Sloan Freeman 6

-Ms. Deanne Hargrave 7
+Ms. Deanne Hargrave 6

 Ms. Kimberley Holtz 7

-CAPT.
-CAROLYN KURTZ 8
+Capt.
+Carolyn Kurtz 8

-Dr. H. Tuba Özkan-Haller 9
+Dr. H. Tuba Özkan-Haller 8

 Mr. Eric Peace 9

-Ms. Rebecca Quintal 10
+Ms. Rebecca Quintal 9

 Ms. Julie Thomas 10

-Mr. NATHAN C. WARDWELL 11
+Mr. Nathan C. Wardwell 11

-HSRP Non-Voting Members
+2025 Non-Voting Members 12

-CAPT.
-(NOAA, RET.)
-ANDREW (ANDY) A. ARMSTRONG III 12
+Capt.
+(NOAA, Ret.)
+Andrew (Andy) A. Armstrong III 12

+Ms. Katie Collins Garrett 12

-Mr. Brad Kearse 12
+Mr. Brad Kearse 13

 Dr. Larry Mayer 13

-Dr. Marian Westley 13

-Designated Federal Official
+2025 Designated Federal Official 14

-Rear Admiral Benjamin K. Evans, NOAA 14
+Rear Admiral (lower half) Benjamin K. Evans 14

-2024 Voting Members
+2025 Voting Members

-Ms. Mary Paige Abbott Commander at United States Power Squadrons® (Retired) Ms. Mary Paige Abbott became a recreational boating safety advocate after a friend was struck and killed by a speedboat while swimming in a designated area.
+Ms. Mary Paige Abbott

+Commander at United States Power Squadrons® (Retired)

+Ms. Mary Paige Abbott became a recreational boating safety advocate after a friend was struck and killed by a speedboat while swimming in a designated area.
 She is a 21-year member of the United States Power Squadrons, which was founded in 1914 and is now the national member-based recreational boating safety education organization known as America's Boating Club, with 24,000 members.
 Ms. Abbott served first as commander of USPS's Sanibel-Captiva squadron, then of District 22, which covers western Florida.
-She was the rear commander (i.e. chair) of the National Membership Committee and National Marketing Committee before joining the National Bridge in 2016 as National Administrative Officer and later National Executive Officer in 2018.
+She was the rear commander (i.e. chair) of the National

+Membership Committee and National Marketing Committee before joining the National Bridge in 2016 as National Administrative Officer and later National Executive Officer in 2018.
 In 2020, she was elected Chief Commander, becoming the first female Chief in the U.S. Power Squadron's 108-year history.

 Ms. Abbott started boating on the Great Lakes as a youth; her father served on the State of Michigan Waterways Commission and instilled in his family the importance of boater education, life jacket wear, and water safety.
 A graduate of the University of Massachusetts/Amherst, Ms. Abbott earned a BA degree in Marketing Communications.
-Her career centered on business-tobusiness marketing and ranged from volunteer and program management at Junior Achievement to promoting the pro-business environment for the City of Fort Wayne Economic Development Dept. In her final career position, Ms. Abbott served as Marketing Communications Manager at Essex International, Inc. She moved from Fort Wayne, Indiana, to Sanibel, Florida in 1998.
+Her career centered on business-to-business marketing and ranged from volunteer and program management at Junior Achievement to promoting the pro-business environment for the City of Fort Wayne Economic Development Dept. In her final career position, Ms. Abbott served as Marketing Communications Manager at Essex International, Inc.

+She moved from Fort Wayne, Indiana, to Sanibel, Florida in 1998.
 Ms. Abbott took American Sailing Association and Power Squadron sailing courses, successfully passing all courses from basic boating certification to celestial navigation to earn Senior Navigator status.
 She also holds the Boat Operator Certification for Inland Navigation and is a certified instructor.
 Ms. Abbott teaches Partner in Command, Cruise Planning, and OTin3.
 She and her husband sailed their Sabre 38 sloop on Lake Michigan and in Florida.
 They boated the inland waterways from Chicago, down the Mississippi River to New Orleans across to Fort Myers, FL.
 They transitioned to a Maritimo fly bridge motor yacht to travel the full Florida coast, the Keys and additionally made several trips to the Bahamas.
 Since relocating to Florida, her work has been primarily volunteer- based.